The SPIN Selling Method — I Took a Deep Dive so You Don’t Have to

 Uncovering Pain Points

-Successful SPIN selling rests on a salesperson's ability to uncover prospect's pain points organically and effectively.
+Successful SPIN selling rests on a salesperson‘s ability to uncover a prospect’s pain points organically and effectively.
 That requires knowing how to identify and express certain conversational patterns — letting reps demonstrate value and make high-impact benefit statements.
 SPIN Training provides the insight that can inform that kind of dialogue.

 Personalizing Sales Conversations

 SPIN Sales is a brand of consultative selling — a method that requires a personal touch.
-If you're going to have a one-on-one, advisory conversation with a prospect, you need to be able to tailor your approach to suit them as individuals.
+If you're going to have a one-on-one advisory conversation with a prospect, you need to be able to tailor your approach to suit them as individuals.
 SPIN sales training gives you the right questions to ask and tactics to leverage that will help you get there.

-Moving Away From Product Driven Sales Pitches
+Moving Away From Product-Driven Sales Pitches

 SPIN selling is about taking a more human approach to sales.
 That's why many SPIN training programs include time dedicated to finding and understanding alternatives to product-driven sales pitches in favor of efforts driven by articulating value.